Japan eyes suspending state spending as money runs out

 Unless the bill clears the current parliamentary session that ends next week, the government will start suspending or reducing some state spending to avoid running out of money for as long as possible, the finance ministry said on Friday.

 Noda's ruling Democratic Party passed the deficit-financing bill through the lower house on Tuesday.
-But the opposition boycotted the vote, signaling the bill has little chance of clearing the opposition-controlled upper house.
+But the opposition boycotted the vote, signalling the bill has little chance of clearing the opposition-controlled upper house.

 Under the proposed contingency for suspending some spending, the finance ministry said government bond redemptions and interest payments on outstanding debt would not be affected as they will be made in full using reserves set aside for this purpose.